 Cherilyn has a deep love of animals and nature, and also has a Veterinary Technology degree.
-She has worked at the Environmental Protection Agency, the Monterey Bay Aquarium, and Six Flags Discovery Kingdom as an Environmental Scientist, Aquarist (Marine Biologist), and Water Quality Technician.
+She has worked at the Environmental Protection Agency, the Monterey Bay Aquarium, and Six Flags Discovery Kingdom.
+She was as an Environmental Scientist, Aquarist (Marine Biologist), and Water Quality Technician.
 She has volunteered for the Monterey Bay Aquarium’s Sea Otter Research and Conservation Program, for the Oakland Zoo and for Sulphur Creek Nature Center.

 She is a Board Member and Scientific Advisor for the Asian-Pacific American Ocean Harmony Alliance (APAOHA), which is helping to implement shark fin bans worldwide.
 Cherilyn is a leader of a chapter of Jane Goodall’s youth program, Roots and Shoots.
 Her group was recognized nationally as Group of the Month.